rgeissen/trusted-data-agent/README.md

 # The Trusted Data Agent
-### industry-leading AI Conversational Engine for your most complex enterprise data.
+### Query it.
+Automate it.
+Zero Friction.

-The **Trusted Data Agent** represents a paradigm shift in how Business Leaders, Business Analysts, Developers, and Architects interact with complex data ecosystems.
-It is a sophisticated engine backend & web front-end application designed not only to showcase AI-powered interaction with a Relational Information system, but to serve as a powerful, fully transparent "study buddy" for mastering the integration of Large Language Models (LLMs) with enterprise data.
+The **Trusted Data Agent** represents a paradigm shift in data interaction, taking you from question to insight to action in seconds.
+It is the industry-leading AI conversational engine for your most complex enterprise data.

-This solution provides unparalleled, real-time insight into the complete conversational flow between the user, the AI agent, the **Model Context Protocol (MCP)** server, and the underlying relational information system, establishing a new standard for clarity and control in AI-driven data analytics.
+Go from conversational discovery to a production-ready, automated workflow with zero friction.
+This is not just another data chat application; it's a fundamental change in how you work, moving **from days to seconds**, **from guesswork to clarity**, and **from high cost to high efficiency**, while always ensuring **data sovereignty**.

+This solution establishes a new standard for AI-driven data analytics, built on the four core principles detailed in the overview below.

 ![Demo](./images/AppOverview.gif)